GCorbel/blog3/_posts/2013-07-23-when-i-use-helpers-partials-presenters-and-decorators.md

 Conclusion
 ----------
-There may be a better solution but it's for me.
+There may be a better solution but it works for me.
 If you have a better solution, please, let me know.

 I have only one thing which I don't like for presenters.
 I don't like to instanciate an object in the controller and to pass it into the view.
 It does not respect the [Sandi Metz's rules](http://robots.thoughtbot.com/post/50655960596/sandi-metz-rules-for-developers).
 Every rules can be broken with a good reason...